-I am currently enrolled at UT, how do I locate online, hybrid and distance education (DE) courses on MyUTK?
+How do I find online, hybrid and distance education (DE) courses offered by the university?

 How do online classes work?

-Online and hybrid courses and programs are offered by academic departments at UT.
+Online and hybrid courses and programs are offered by academic departments at UTK.
 Courses are delivered through Online@UT (Canvas), Zoom, and other digital teaching and learning tools as deemed appropriate by your instructor.
 Students enrolled in online programs and online and hybrid courses are held to the same high academic standards and have similar educational experiences as students taking on-campus courses.

 Some online classes are synchronous, in which instructors and students meet online at the same time each week using Zoom.
 Other classes are asynchronous, meaning students complete coursework at their own schedule within the parameters of the instructor’s syllabus.
 Students still have to meet deadlines and may be required to submit assignments each week.
 When registering for an online course, be sure to pay attention to any date /time meetings listed, along with information posted in the comments section.

 There are laws in each state that govern an institution of higher education’s ability to offer programs in that state.
 The University of TN, Knoxville operates in the state of Tennessee, and under the terms and conditions of the State Authorization Reciprocity Agreement, commonly known as SARA.